schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-06-28-tt-distilled.md

 <br>
-## What our clients saying about the program:
+## What our client Florian is saying about the program:
-Florian: <i>"... she guided me through all this with loving kindness, attention, a room of safety and trust.
+<i>"... she guided me through all this with loving kindness, attention, a room of safety and trust.
 It was easy for me to go deep and everything was already inside of me.
 She has a wonderful way of getting this outside of you ..."</i>
 <div class="container">
   <div class="row">
         <div class="embed-responsive embed-responsive-16by9">